Laminating Your Pie Dough Is the Secret to the Flakiest Crust

 How to Laminate Pie Dough

 To start, make your pie dough.
-Shape it into a round, wrap it in plastic wrap, and let it chill in the fridge for at least an hour, or up to overnight.
+Shape it into a round, wrap it in plastic wrap, and let it chill in the fridge for at least an hour or up to overnight.
 It's imperative that the pie dough has time to fully chill before rolling (more on that here).
 Once your pie dough has chilled, remove it from the refrigerator, unwrap, and place the dough on a well-floured surface.
 Roll the dough out to approximately ¼- to ⅛-inch thickness (the thickness of an average pie crust).
 Then fold the top half of the dough over the bottom half, creating two layers of dough.
 Fold this in half again, this time folding the left half over the right.
-Now once more: Fold the top half of the dough over the bottom half, creating the sixth and final layer.
+Now once more: Fold the top half of the dough over the bottom half, creating the final layer.
 Simply re-wrap the pie dough and allow it to chill for another hour (or more) before handling.

-And just like that, you've laminated your pie dough!
+Just like that, you've laminated your pie dough!
 Yes, it really is that easy.
 This extra rolling session creates additional layers that will crisp beautifully in the oven.
 After laminating your pie dough and allowing it sufficient time to chill, simply proceed as you would with any standard pie dough—roll it out again and set it in a pie dish.
 The results?
 Your flakiest crust ever—guaranteed.